mendel5/alternative-front-ends/README.md

 - [Hyperpiped](https://codeberg.org/Hyperpipe/Hyperpipe): A Privacy Respecting Frontend for YouTube Music inspired and built with the help of Piped and YouTube's InnerTube API.

+- [Ossia](https://github.com/shie1/ossia): The Ossia Music Player is a free, open source alternative to YouTube Music, it uses the Piped API to search across video streams.
+The app is able to recognize songs and collect their metadata using video data and the Content ID system.
+Users can log in, which allows them to create playlists.

 ### Twitter